 In the second quarter of 2021, the Group signed agreements (the "Side Letters") with its external shareholders holding 54,551,513 Class B ordinary shares, whereby the Group has agreed to provide an option for these shareholders to re-designate their ordinary shares to preferred shares in the event that the Company fails to complete an overseas IPO within twelve months following the dates of the agreements.
 Among all the preferred rights associated with the shares, the agreements provide the investors with the right to redeem if a Qualified-IPO has not been consummated by December 31, 2022.
-The redemption price of the redeemable shares shall be the issue price plus a compound interest rate of 8% per annum for each year such redeemable shares are outstanding, calculated from the date of payment of consideration for subscription through the date of redemption thereof (and calculated on a pro rata basis in case of a partial year) plus all declared but unpaid dividends thereon up to the date of actual payment of such redemption price, proportionally adjusted for share subdivisions, share dividends, reorganizations, reclassifications, consolidations or mergers.
+The redemption price of the redeemable shares shall be the issue price plus a compound interest rate of 8% per annum for each year such redeemable shares was outstanding, calculated from the date of payment of consideration for subscription through the date of redemption thereof (and calculated on a pro rata basis in case of a partial year) plus all declared but unpaid dividends thereon up to the date of actual payment of such redemption price, proportionally adjusted for share subdivisions, share dividends, reorganizations, reclassifications, consolidations or mergers.
 The redemption right is exercised in the sequence of Series D, Series C+, Series C-1/C-2/C-3, Series B+, Series B, and Series A+ redeemable shares.

-Upon the completion of the Qualified-IPO, all the preferred rights (including the redemption rights) associated with the shares shall terminate ordinary shares from permanent equity to mezzanine equity at their current fair values and the difference is recorded as deemed dividend.
+The Company has accounted for these agreements as material amendments such that extinguishment accounting is applied to these shares at the agreement dates.
+Given these shares are redeemable upon an event not solely within the control of the Company, the Group has reclassified the 54,551,513 Class B ordinary shares from permanent equity to mezzanine equity at their current fair values and the difference is recorded as deemed dividend.
 The fair value of these shares at the agreement dates were determined to be RMB 3,056,417 by the Company with the assistance of a third party valuer.
 The excess of fair value of redeemable shares over the carrying amounts of ordinary shares is recognized as deemed dividend in the amount of RMB2,131,572, by charging against retained earnings, or in the absence of retained earnings, by charges against additional paid-in capital.
 Once additional paid-in-capital has been exhausted, additional charges are recorded by increasing the accumulated deficit.